Posts

 Image

-In 1996, we became empty nesters, a term that hadn't yet been popularized.
+Matt and Josh, 1969 In 1996, we became empty nesters, a term that hadn't yet been popularized.
 Three were married and all five were living in different cities.
 I was missing those early years when we were creating our family and all the challenges that came with it.
 So I began to write stories, little nuggets of time that I found charming, difficult, crazy or funny.
 A whole collection that I promised myself I would continue to expand.
 But then life had a way of interfering and I sadly, abandoned that project, and turned my attentions towards a more immediate concern.
 Here's a funny little one I wrote nearly thirty years ago that any new mom or dad can appreciate.
 Holes "Hi sweetheart," I say to my first born two-year-old son Matt, whom I have not seen since yesterday.
 My half eaten dinner tray is pushed to the side of my hospital bed.
-One day old Josh is wrapped like a blintz and lies across my still huge belly sleeping.
-He twists and, as I...
+One day old Josh is wrapped like a blintz and lies across my still huge belly sleeping. ...